1975 World Trade Center fire: Criminal cases

 At the time of the event, no cause of the fire was known.
 Ralph Graniela and Thomas Flanagan, both fire marshals, worked undercover at the tower, posing as maintenance crew to try to find and catch the arsonist.
 On May 19, 1975, the undercover fire marshals began to suspect 19-year-old Oswald Adorno, a custodian working at the WTC, for starting the fire.

-On May 20, 1975, Adorno was taken by Fire marshals to the First Police Precinct Station; he spontaneously admitted that he was the one responsible for the fire in February of the WTC.
+On May 20, 1975, Adorno was taken by fire marshals to the First Police Precinct Station; he spontaneously admitted that he was the one responsible for the fire in February of the WTC.

 Acting Fire Commissioner Stephen J. Murphy said Adorno told fire marshals his motive for starting the fire was because he was "disgruntled with his employer.
 He said he wasn't being given proper recognition."
 Deputy Chief Fire Marshal Michael O'Connor adds, "He said his boss made him work too hard, made him cover too many floors."
-Adorno was charged seven charges second-degree arson.
+Adorno was charged with seven charges of second-degree arson.